dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2435: The death penalty should ensure societal protection and justice.
+### T2435: The death penalty should protect society and ensure justice, not act as revenge.

 |Support|
 |---|